 STOICISM is a European consortium project consisting of 17 companies, universities, associations and R&D institutes.
 The aim of this Research Development and Innovation consortium is to develop technologies, design and integration to reduce impact on the environment, contribute to the sustainability of European mineral resources and exploiting new, high value-added mineral products.

 The RDI technologies will be tested for the calcination of minerals, notably diatomaceous earth (DE), perlite and clay.
 Eventually, the processes implemented will easily be transferable to many other industrial minerals.
 The STOICISM project will benefit from a FP7 (Seventh Framework Programme) grant.
 IMA contribution in the project will mainly consist in disseminating the initiative to the concerned audiences.
-For more information, go to our page on STOICISM
+For more information, go to the project page STOICISM